DarkDante27/hashable/README.md

-Welcome to Hasher! this README will guide you to setup the website on your local host.
+Welcome to Hashable! this README will guide you to setup the website on your local host.

 # SETUP